-28 While the special court mechanism was catered for within the Penal Code, UNMISS facilitated the special court deployments in important ways.
+26 While the special court mechanism was catered for within the Penal Code, UNMISS facilitated the special court deployments in important ways.

-29 Often chiefs or traditional leaders, who lent courts legitimacy in the eyes of the community.
+27 Often chiefs or traditional leaders, who lent courts legitimacy in the eyes of the community.

-30 The 2nd JSMC, Greater Tonj and Lakes deployments did not report complete case outcomes.
+28 The second joint special mobile court deployments, to Greater Tonj and Lakes did not report complete case outcomes.